J Balvin: Awards and achievements

 Balvin has won numerous awards and achievements.
 He became the first recipient of the Global Icon Award given by Lo Nuestro Awards, in recognition of his contribution to spread Latin music worldwide, and the first recipient of the inaugural Contemporary Song of the Year at the BMI Latin Awards with "Ay Vamos".
 Additionally, he received a Guinness World Records by the most Latin Grammy nominations in a single year, with 13 in 2020.
 They also recognized his single "Ginza" for the longest stay at number 1 on Hot Latin Songs chart ever by a single artist.
 Balvin is the artist with the most #1 singles on the Latin Rhythm Airplay (34) and Latin Airplay (35) charts.

 His music videos have billions of views, and had a consecutive record-setting of 100 million views on VEVO with "Tranquila", 6 A.M.", "Ay Vamos" and "Ginza", which marked the most viewed Spanish video debut in history.
 "Ay Vamos" became the first reggaeton song to exceed one billion views on YouTube.
 In addition, VEVO named Balvin the "most watched Latin artist of 2015" and he became the "most viewed artist on YouTube Global" as of 2019.
 Balvin has multiple streaming records.
 "Mi Gente" is the first Spanish-language song to be number one on Spotify's Global Top 50 Chart, and he became the most streamed artist on Spotify as of 2018, overtaking Drake's previous record.
 He remains in the Top 5 as of April 2020.
 With his album Colores set a new record with all his songs occupying the Top 10 on Spotify.
 Additionally, he became the first Latin artist to reach one billion streams on Apple Music.
-His other achievements include selling 35 million singles worldwide, and having 91,1 Billion streams as of 2023, YouTube and Spotify.
+His other achievements include selling 35 million singles worldwide, and having 91.1 billion stream as of 2023, YouTube and Spotify.